 If you experience numbness or tingling in your fingers and arms, there are plenty of possible culprits.
-Your doctor may jump to diabetes, which is a common cause of nerve damage in extremities.
+Your doctor may jump to diabetes, a common cause of nerve damage in extremities.
 It’s also a known symptom of stroke, multiple sclerosis, Raynaud’s disease, vascular disease, and even alcohol abuse.

 How Are Your Fingers Connected To Your Jaw?